tytydraco/yessleep/out/I_met_the_devil_back_in_1986_Im_afraid_Im_going_to_have_to_see_him_again_Soon_Part_1.md

 I felt them poke into one of my nostrils and wasn't sure they would fit, but Ulric didn't seem to have a problem stuffing them up there.
 It took some probing, but he started to pull at something, and out it came.

 Pinched between the end of the tongs was a carrion beetle, the kind of bug that feeds on the flesh of the dead.
-He took it between his gnarled fingers and popped it into his mouth, and as he chewed.
+He took it between his gnarled fingers, popped it into his mouth, and chewed.

 “Oooh, that’s a smoky one, coal-fired, oh you bet,” he said.